nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 The noise after adding the filter is less significant than without the filter.
 The amplitude is slightly lower and the noise dampens much quicker.

-- The inductive load from the motors did not seem to be an issue, so the team decided to not add the capacitors on the power input to the motors.

 - The main power bus in the robot was supplied from two 6 V MightyMax batteries in series.
 This bus was connected to all the locomotion DC motor drivers.
 One of these 6 V battery was used to power the 6 V motor driver for the delivery subsystem.
 A separate bus was created for powering the Jetson and the servo motors, and it was supplied from the 12 V TalentCell battery.
 All power connections had a common ground.

-- The team was having issues with the Jetson giving an undercurrent message from the 5 V USB output despite the analysis showing that it would be enough.
-The decision was made to implement another buck converter in order to deliver 5.20 V to supply the Jetson from the regulated 12 V output instead of from the 5 V USB output on the TalentCall battery.

-The undercurrent message was actually a general error message, and the issue was an undervoltage condition.
-This was caused by the large amount of current the Jetson draws and the resistance of the charging wire inducing a voltage drop across the wire.
-This is the reason that the team set the buck converter to generate 5.20 V to supply the Jetson.

 The multimeter was connected to the output of the buck converter while connected to the rest of the system to verify.